Non-Archimedean and motivic stationary phase formulas: Introduction

-This kind of integrals has an analogue in the $p$-adic setting, using the Haar measure on the locally compact group $\QQ_p$ and a continuous group morphism $\QQ_p \to \CC^\times$.
-In 1985, Heifetz established in \cite{Heifetz} the $p$-adic version of the mentioned stationary phase formulas in the real context.
-In this article, we start, in Theorem \ref{thm:FPS-p}, by reconsidering that $p$-adic version when the phase $f$ has nondegenerate critical points and for a nonarchimedean local field (e.g. fields like $\QQ_p$ or $\FF_p\ls t$), giving a more detailed proof and using the nonarchimedean version of the Morse lemma by Cluckers--Herremans in~\cite{CluckersHerremans}.
-Then using Cluckers--Loeser's motivic integration of \cite{CluckersLoeser2008,CluckersLoeser2010}, we set in Theorem \ref{thm:FPS-mot} a motivic analogue of Theorem~\ref{thm:FPS-p}, using a motivic version of the nonarchimedean Morse lemma.
-As in real setting \cite{Hormander}, this formula could be used in the study of motivic wave front set of distributions \cite{Raibaut}, for instance defined by oscillatory integrals.
+We start, in §\ref{sec:nonarchimedean} (see Theorem~\ref{thm:FPS-p}), by reconsidering that $p$-adic version of Heifetz when the phase $f$ has nondegenerate critical points (see~\cite[Proposition~1.2]{Heifetz}) and for a non-Archimedean local field (e.g. fields like $\QQ_p$ or $\FF_p\ls t$), giving a more detailed proof and using the non-Archimedean version of the Morse lemma by Cluckers--Herremans in~\cite{CluckersHerremans} (see also~\cite[Proposition~2.5]{CluckersKollarMustata}).

+In §\ref{sec:motivic}, we consider the case of the non-Archimedean field $k\ls t$ for a characteristic zero field $k$.
+In that setting, we need to use motivic integration introduced by Kontsevich, developed successively by Denef--Loeser~\cite{DenefLoeser1999}, Cluckers--Loeser~\cite{CluckersLoeser2008, CluckersLoeser2010} and Hrushovski--Kazhdan~\cite{HrushovskiKazhdan}.
+In particular, using parameters integrals with exponential of Cluckers--Loeser's motivic integration and a motivic version of the non-Archimedean Morse lemma, we set in Theorem~\ref{thm:FPS-mot} a motivic stationary phase formula which is the analogue of Theorem~\ref{thm:FPS-p}.
+This formula could be used in the study of motivic wave front sets of distributions~\cite{Raibaut} as in the real setting.